 f.
-Has a spouse or relative within the third degree of relationship that: (1) is a party to the case, or an officer, director or trustee of a party; (2) is a lawyer in the case; (3) is known to have an interest that could be substantially affected by the outcome of the case; or (4) is likely to be a material witness in the case; or g.
+Has a spouse or relative within the third degree of relationship that:

+(1) Is a party to the case, or an officer, director or trustee of a party;

+- (2) Is a lawyer in the case; - (3) Is known to have an interest that could be substantially affected by the outcome of the case; or - (4) Is likely to be a material witness in the case; or g.
 Has any other legally sufficient cause to withdraw from participation in the decision making in that case.

-13.9(2) The term "personally investigated" means taking affirmative steps to interview witnesses directly or to obtain documents or other information directly.
-The term "personally investigated" does not include general direction and supervision of assigned investigators, unsolicited receipt of information which is relayed to assigned investigators, review of another person's investigative work product in the course of determining whether there is probable cause to initiate a proceeding, or exposure to factual information while performing other agency functions, including fact gathering for purposes other than investigation of the matter which culminates in a contested case.
-Factual information relevant to the merits of a contested case received by a person who later serves as presiding officer in that case shall be disclosed if required by Iowa Code section 17A.17 as amended by 1998 Iowa Acts, chapter 1202, section 19, and subrules 13.9(3) and 13.23(9).
+4.25(2) The term "personally investigated" means taking affirmative steps to interview witnesses directly or to obtain documents or other information directly.
+The term "personally investigated" does not include general direction and supervision of assigned investigators, unsolicited receipt of information which is relayed to assigned investigators, review of another person's investigative work product in the course of determining whether there is probable cause to initiate a proceeding, or exposure to factual information while performing other commission functions, including fact gathering for purposes other than investigation of the matter which culminates in a contested case.
+Factual information relevant to the merits of a contested case received by a person who later serves as presiding officer in that case shall be disclosed if required by Iowa Code section 17A.17 and subrules 4.25(3) and 4.39(9).

-13.9(3) In a situation where a presiding officer or other person knows of information which might reasonably be deemed to be a basis for disqualification and decides voluntary withdrawal is unnecessary, that person shall submit the relevant information for the record by affidavit and shall provide for the record a statement of the reasons for the determination that withdrawal is unnecessary.
+4.25(3) In a situation where a presiding officer or other person knows of information which might reasonably be deemed to be a basis for disqualification and decides voluntary withdrawal is unnecessary, that person shall submit the relevant information for the record by affidavit and shall provide for the record a statement of the reasons for the determination that withdrawal is unnecessary.

-13.9(4) If a party asserts disqualification on any appropriate ground, including those listed in subrule 13.9(1), the party shall file a motion supported by an affidavit pursuant to 1998 Iowa Acts, chapter 1202, section 19(7).
+4.25(4) If a party asserts disqualification on any appropriate ground, including those listed in subrule 4.25(1), the party shall file a motion supported by an affidavit pursuant to Iowa Code section 17A.17(7).
 The motion must be filed as soon as practicable after the reason alleged in the motion becomes known to the party.
 If, during the course of the hearing, a party first becomes aware of evidence of bias or other grounds for disqualification, the party may move for disqualification but must establish the grounds by the introduction of evidence into the record.

 If the presiding officer determines that disqualification is appropriate, the presiding officer or other person shall withdraw.
 If the presiding officer determines that withdrawal is not required, the presiding officer shall enter an order to that effect.
-A party asserting disqualification may seek an interlocutory appeal under rule 13.25(17A) and seek a stay under rule 13.29(17A).
+A party asserting disqualification may seek an interlocutory appeal under rule 491-4.41(17A) and seek a stay under rule 491-4.45(17A).